Written by Divinity Nutra, Updated on February 6, 2023

 Apple cider vinegar is a low-calorie, low-carb keto-friendly supplement.
 Each 1 tbsp serving of ACV consists of merely 0.1g of carbohydrates.
 The total calorie content in 1 tbsp is about 3.1 calories.

 If you follow a basic apple cider vinegar drink recipe with water alone, the carb content remains unaffected.
 However, with the inclusion of a sweetener, such as honey or sugar, you’ll need to recalculate your calories and carbs.
 We recommend mixing ACV with a low-carb additive, like turmeric, instead.
+Turmeric benefits the body in many ways, making it an ideal ingredient for active keto dieters.

 If you’re choosing to consume apple cider vinegar gummies over the liquid form, keep the following in mind: A serving size of 2 ACV gummies contains about 6-8 g of carbohydrates.
 If you’re keeping your carbs very low, the gummies are unlikely to influence your state of ketosis and are much more pleasant to consume.